The Recycle Depot accepts ALL electronics from Marshall County residents, including:

 Yes, we take TVs!
 See our home page and fee schedule for more details.
-Recycle Depot 2022 Fee Schedule.
 All e-waste is free for disposal except for rear-projection TVs, which cost $10 per television.
 (For businesses, add $.21/LB for all monitors or televisions).

-Along with TVs, we take computers and peripherals, printers, monitors, servers, cell phones, cords, radios, game systems, and other handheld devices.
-All e-waste we collect is scrapped for materials.
+All e-waste we collect is scrapped for materials here in Indiana.
 Our vendor is secure, so you do not have to wipe or remove your hard drive–unless you want to.

 Electronics are banned from Indiana landfills because they contain toxic materials.
 They will not be picked up at the curb.
 Do not throw them in your regular trash.
 There is no fee to recycle any electronics at the Depot, except for rear-projection televisions, which cost $10 for disposal.
 If you think you have one of these large TVs, please call us at the Depot.

 Electronics Are Everywhere

 Over the last two decades, a technological revolution has taken place.
 Electronic waste (or E-waste) is the inevitable by-product of this technological revolution.
 Once built to be repairable, consumer electronics are now designed to be replaced and discarded.
 Discarded electronic equipment is the fastest growing waste stream in the industrialized world rising by 3% to 5% per year, almost three times faster than the municipal waste stream.
 E-waste is also a growing toxic waste problem as it is one of the largest known sources of heavy metals and organic pollutants in the waste stream.